kimmelcp1/ProbabilityDistributionDecks/README.md

 # ProbabilityDistributionDecks

 Hi, feel free to download the three decks associated with Probability Distributions and distribute as you suggest.
-I used these as part of a simulation class that I instructed in the
+I used these as part of a simulation class that I instructed in the Summer of 2019.
+Download the decks as a Zip file.

 The first deck provides a very brief overview of Probability Distributions and how to create any PDF curve in R.
 The second deck provides an overview of the various properties of Probability Distributuions and how to calculate the PDF, CDF and inverse CDF for any distribution in R along with random number generation.